-- 1) Incorporate stormwater management strategies as a part of landscape preservation, restoration, and conservation efforts where technically feasible. - 2) Define natural resources for the purpose of preservation, restoration, mitigation, and/or enhancement. - 3) For new development or significant redevelopment, provide a creek setback of 3:1 plus 50 feet along all streams. - 4) All landscape preservation features as required in this policy or other policies, including all stormwater and LID strategies, creek setbacks, existing or mitigated wetlands, etc., identified in new or significant redevelopment shall be placed into an out lot or within public right of way or otherwise approved easement.
+- 1) Incorporate stormwater management strategies as a part of landscape preservation, restoration, and conservation efforts where technically feasible. - 2) Define natural resources for the purpose of preservation, restoration, mitigation, and/or enhancement. - 3) For new development or significant redevelopment, provide a creek setback of 3:1 plus a minimum 50 feet along all streams. - All landscape preservation features as required in this policy or other policies, including all stormwater and LID strategies, creek setbacks, existing or mitigated wetlands, etc., identified in new or significant redevelopment shall be placed into an out lot or within public right of way or otherwise approved easement. - 5) These policies are intended to provide a minimum requirement for new development or significant redevelopment.
+Site conditions may warrant additional setback distance or other stream stabilization measures. - 4)6) The P-MRNRD is working in conjunction with USACE to study stream stability.